OWASP/ASVS/3.1/en/0x16-V9-Data-Protection.md

 Ensure that a verified application satisfies the following high level data protection requirements:

-*	Confidentiality: Data should be protected from unauthorised observation or disclosure both in transit and when stored.
+* Confidentiality: Data should be protected from unauthorized observation or disclosure both in transit and when stored.
 * Integrity: Data should be protected being maliciously created, altered or deleted by unauthorized attackers.
-*	Availability: Data should be available to authorized users as required
+* Availability: Data should be available to authorized users as required.

 ## Security Verification Requirements